 A more common cause of power surges is the operation of high-power electrical devices, such as elevators, air conditioners and refrigerators.
-These high-powered pieces of equipment require a lot of energy to switch on and turn off components like compressors and motors.
-This switching creates sudden, brief demands for power, which upset the steady voltage flow in the electrical system.
+These high-powered pieces of equipment require a lot of energy to turn on and off components like compressors and motors.
+This can create sudden, brief demands for power, which can upset the steady voltage flow in the electrical system.

 Other sources of power surges include faulty wiring, problems with the utility company's equipment, and downed power lines.
 The system of transformers and lines that brings electricity from a power generator to the outlets in our homes or offices is extraordinarily complex.
 There are dozens of possible points of failure, and many potential errors that can cause an uneven power flow.
 In today's system of electricity distribution, power surges are an unavoidable occurrence.
-In the next section, we'll see what this could mean to you.